astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 ```

-# Chapter 14: Some Applications of General Relativity
+# Some Applications of General Relativity

 ## Mercury's Orbit